marc0620/EDA-final-project/README.md

 output/ output file
 src/ source C++ codes

-//the test cases are files in ./inputs
+the test cases are files in ./inputs

 HOW TO COMPILE: